ukparliament/weeknotes.data-search/2018/32/index.md

 In updating the procedure data they stumbled across a few bugs with the Procedure Editor.
 Form [inputs in one section being accidentally linked to labels in another section](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/label) not least of them.
 Heads were scratched and computers cursed.
 On top of that, [cache control headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) were not being set, so views were getting cached in the browser.
 If you deleted a thing, you got taken back to a list with the deleted thing still on it.
 Confusion was not lessened by the use of [soft deletes](https://stackoverflow.com/questions/2549839/are-soft-deletes-a-good-idea).
 If you tried to delete the same thing again the computer just said, yup, deleted.
 And took you back to look at it.

-Luckily, Mike and Michael were sat by Wojciech who could not help but overhear their anguish, and jumped in with fixes to the usual tune of [Sheiße](https://www.urbandictionary.com/define.php?term=sheisse).
+Luckily, Mike and Michael were sat just behind Wojciech who could not help but overhear their anguish, and jumped in with fixes to the usual tune of [Sheiße](https://www.urbandictionary.com/define.php?term=sheisse).

 In the unlikely event you're reading this, the even more unlikely event you have an interest in UK secondary legislation and the vanishingly small chance you want to help, spending some minutes checking our hand-drawn flowcharts against their machine drawn counterparts would be lovely: